Vyral/kathy-low/_posts/2020-01-02-whats-the-first-step-of-purchasing-a-home.md

 {% include youtube.html %}

-The first step you need to take in order to purchase a home is talk to a mortgage lender.
+The first step you need to take in order to purchase a home is to talk to a mortgage lender.
 They will be able to help guide you through the process of getting approved for a loan amount.
 Once you find out what you qualify for, it helps you and your agent know exactly what you can afford.
 Then you can start making a plan with your agent for your home search.
+If you ever have any questions about real estate, please feel free to call or email me.
+I would love to help you.